My aim is to help you ride confidently and well on our roads, minimising risk and maximising pleasure. I cover Eastleigh, Totton and Southampton.

 I teach adults and young people one-to-one, and pairs and small groups on request.
 I understand how fear may stop people doing things they want to do.
 I give you a safe learning experience where you feel free to raise any concerns or ask any questions.
 People say they find me user-friendly, reassuring, patient and clear.

 Whatever your level or experience, we start from where you are now and work at your own pace, covering all the elements of the National Standards syllabus.

 Some people believe they have no balance ability, and this has stopped them riding a bike.
 Rest assured, if you are able to stand and walk, your body is supremely skilled at balance and can adapt to new techniques.
 Balance, like many other skills, can only be improved by doing it.

-Other people who can already ride find cycling in traffic too much of a challenge.
+Other people who can already ride find cycling in traffic too challenging.
 When we think of traffic we may think only of motor vehicles but cyclists are part of the traffic, since bicycles are legally regarded as vehicles.
 We are all people on the road, regardless of our type of vehicle.
 The roads become much safer and more pleasant when everyone is courteous and considerate towards other human beings on the road.
 We cyclists can improve safety on the roads by being present in greater numbers and by riding according to generally accepted best practice.
 Confident, careful cyclists reassure other road users.

 My thinking about cycling

 Cycling is going places in more ways than one.
 It offers solutions to problems of sustainability, health, congestion and cost.
 And, foremost of them all, it’s great fun.
 I find it empowering and liberating to go faster and further than I can walk under my own steam.
 It’s also a sociable activity to ride with friends and yet remain independent.
 We feel more connection to the environment on a bicycle than enclosed in a metal box.
 So many reasons to ride, so let’s reclaim the roads for people.
 If you are looking for ways to live greener, happier, cheaper, cycling is the way forward.